 Brainbees Solutions Ltd leads losers in 'A' group

-Shakti Pumps (India) Ltd, Blue Jet Healthcare Ltd, Camlin Fine Sciences Ltd and PTC India Ltd are among the other losers in the BSE's 'A' group today, 16 February 2026.
+Waaree Energies Ltd, Hexaware Technologies Ltd, Oil India Ltd and Newgen Software Technologies Ltd are among the other losers in the BSE's 'A' group today, 18 February 2026.

-Shakti Pumps (India) Ltd, Blue Jet Healthcare Ltd, Camlin Fine Sciences Ltd and PTC India Ltd are among the other losers in the BSE's 'A' group today, 16 February 2026.
+Waaree Energies Ltd, Hexaware Technologies Ltd, Oil India Ltd and Newgen Software Technologies Ltd are among the other losers in the BSE's 'A' group today, 18 February 2026.

-Brainbees Solutions Ltd lost 11.21% to Rs 239.5 at 14:46 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 4.88 lakh shares were traded on the counter so far as against the average daily volumes of 99845 shares in the past one month.
+Brainbees Solutions Ltd tumbled 4.65% to Rs 219.45 at 10:25 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.66 lakh shares were traded on the counter so far as against the average daily volumes of 1.37 lakh shares in the past one month.

-Shakti Pumps (India) Ltd tumbled 10.30% to Rs 574.4.
-The stock was the second biggest loser in 'A' group.On the BSE, 4.02 lakh shares were traded on the counter so far as against the average daily volumes of 62944 shares in the past one month.
+Waaree Energies Ltd lost 3.86% to Rs 2936.
+The stock was the second biggest loser in 'A' group.On the BSE, 60155 shares were traded on the counter so far as against the average daily volumes of 1.14 lakh shares in the past one month.

-Blue Jet Healthcare Ltd crashed 9.93% to Rs 358.
-The stock was the third biggest loser in 'A' group.On the BSE, 81235 shares were traded on the counter so far as against the average daily volumes of 19745 shares in the past one month.
+Hexaware Technologies Ltd crashed 3.79% to Rs 573.35.
+The stock was the third biggest loser in 'A' group.On the BSE, 41067 shares were traded on the counter so far as against the average daily volumes of 1.59 lakh shares in the past one month.

 Also Read

-Camlin Fine Sciences Ltd pared 9.13% to Rs 151.2.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 73176 shares were traded on the counter so far as against the average daily volumes of 40848 shares in the past one month.
+Oil India Ltd pared 3.31% to Rs 449.3.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 69476 shares were traded on the counter so far as against the average daily volumes of 4.27 lakh shares in the past one month.

-PTC India Ltd dropped 7.49% to Rs 171.1.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 1.43 lakh shares were traded on the counter so far as against the average daily volumes of 1.56 lakh shares in the past one month.
+Newgen Software Technologies Ltd plummeted 3.27% to Rs 512.45.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 15.54 lakh shares were traded on the counter so far as against the average daily volumes of 3.69 lakh shares in the past one month.

 Powered by Capital Market - Live News